Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Details of Synthetic Dataset

-The six principal tasks and the five orders follow exactly the experimental setting of~\citet{LLR-BC}.
-Problem scale and node coordinate distribution change between tasks for both CVRP and TSP.
+Notably, problem scale and node coordinate distribution change between tasks for both CVRP and TSP.
 For CVRP, the node demand will also change.
-Notably, the coordinate of the depot for CVRP remains unchanged for all task.
+The coordinate of the depot for CVRP remains unchanged for all tasks.

-We use an epoch as the time step unit.
-Drift occurs only between epochs, and the task is assumed stationary within each epoch.
 Since VRP instances are discrete and combinatorial, whose natural unit of change is a node, epoch-level granularity is sufficient for our continual drift design.
 Specifically, with principal problem scales of 20, 50, and 100 and 200 epochs between consecutive principal tasks, a change of one node in scale (or, equivalently, a one-node deviation from a principal distribution) corresponds to roughly two epochs.
 Hence, treating each epoch as a time step provides adequate resolution, and using finer-grained units would not significantly affect the outcomes.
-Following~\citet{LLR-BC}, we use representative subsets of TSPLIB and CVRPLIB (Set-X), as listed in Tables~\ref{tab:cvrplib} and~\ref{tab:tsplib}.